Mary Roach: Awards and recognition

 Roach was the recipient of the Harvard Secular Society's Rushdie Award in 2012 for her outstanding lifetime achievement in cultural humanism.
 The same year, she received a Special Citation in scientific inquiry from Maximum Fun.
-Her article on earthquake-proof bamboo houses, "The Bamboo Solution", took the American Engineering Societies Engineering Journalism Award in the general interest magazine category in 1996.
-In 1995, Roach's article "How to Win at Germ Warfare" was a National Magazine Award finalist.
+"The Bamboo Solution", her article on earthquake-proof bamboo houses, took the American Engineering Societies Engineering Journalism Award in the general interest magazine category in 1996.
+Roach's article "How to Win at Germ Warfare" was a National Magazine Award finalist in 1995.

+Personal life

+Roach resides and works in Oakland, California, as of 2023, where she continues to write.
+She arrived in California shortly after graduating college, having driven to San Francisco with friends.